thir13en/typescript-training/README.md

 ### How to make sure a function receives a certain execution context?
 We set an argument, which is a Typescript reserved word, as this: functionName(this: ContextType), this argument does not have to be passed later and Typescript knows it is a context binding.

-### How to avoid declaring a property in the constructor and then assigning it to the same name?
-Just declare the access type in the constructor and it will be available for the class. constructor(public/private propertyName) {}